Austini96/all-time-spotify-wrapped/README.md

 ## Acknowledgments

-- calbergs for the basic guideline of the project
+- calbergs for the basic idea of the project
 - Spotify for providing comprehensive Web API
 - Open-source communities behind Airflow, dbt, DuckDB, OpenLineage, and Marquez
 - Inspired by Spotify Wrapped